matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 ]
 ```

-It can be handy when you're dealing with tabular data which is stored row-wise, but needs to be displayed column-wise.
+A good use case for this is when some tabular data which is stored row-wise, has to be displayed column-wise.

 Everything is simple as long as the input arrays have the same length, but what happens if they don't?
 According the [official documentation](https://docs.python.org/3.3/library/functions.html#zip) it _stops when the shortest input iterable is exhausted_, meaning it'll return as many elements as long the shortest array is: